 Does your tent come with attachments that might make your camping experience more comfortable such as an air pump for pitching the tent and a carry case for storing it?
 Are there storage pockets and other storage areas where you can keep your belongings when you’re inside of your tent?

-Do you have a favourite air tent?
-Let us know in the comments below.
+Good luck in finding your favourite air tent!
+Let us know about your top products in the comments below.